gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 (*Education*) status.
 While we don't know too much about why people didn't respond on the Vote question -- they could have been unwilling to answer it or may not have voted.
-It looks like those subjects have more of the lower education level responses (more dark green, brown, and purple) than in the responders to this question.
-There are many "middle" ratings (orange) in the party affiliation responses for the missing ``VOTEF`` responses, suggesting that independents were less likely to answer the question in the survey for whatever reason.
-We want to focus on those that did respond in ``VOTEF``, so will again use ``na.omit`` to clean out any subjects with any missing responses on these four variables and remake this plot (Figure \@ref(fig:Figure5-14)).
+It looks like those subjects have more of the lower education level responses (more dark colors, especially level 2 of education) than in the responders to this question.
+There are many "middle" ratings in the party affiliation responses for the missing ``VOTEF`` responses, suggesting that independents were less likely to answer the question in the survey for whatever reason.
+Even though this comes with concerns about who these results actually apply to (likely not the population that was sampled from), we want to focus on those that did respond in
+``VOTEF``, so will again use ``na.omit`` to clean out any subjects with any missing responses on these four variables and remake this plot (Figure \@ref(fig:Figure5-14)).
 The code also adds the ``sort`` option to the